 1. Required frameworks 2.
 Add iOS library to your project 3.
 Required permissions 4.
 Deployment

-After having some hands-on experience with our SDK, the next step is to integrate our Zoom iOS SDK with your own applications.
+After gaining some hands-on experience with our SDK using the reference app in the earlier section, the next step for you is to integrate the Zoom iOS SDK in your own applications.

 1. Required frameworks

 Using our iOS SDK requires the following frameworks:

 The Zoom SDK frameworks are located in the

 lib ├── MobileRTC.xcframework ├── MobileRTCResources.bundle └── MobileRTCScreenShare.xcframework